Inside: what’s the most important characteristic of God? His holiness? Or His love? And should we be afraid of God?

 Then why can we stand the Holy Spirit within us, you may ask.
 Each piece of God is different, just like the pieces of us.
 For more on that, check out this post:

 Our Spirits were made perfect at our salvation, making a holy space for the Spirit of God to be able to dwell.
 Our own personal Holy of Holies within the temple of our bodies.
-But having the Spirit of God within us is much different than experience the full presence and weight of God the Father.
+But having the Spirit of God within us is much different than experiencing the full presence and weight of God the Father while we’re in our earthly skin.

 He’s holy.
-But He’s also good and kind and gentle.
+But He’s also kind and gentle.

 The Revelation of Holiness AND Closeness